micronix/test-rep/README.md

-Hello there, how are you
+Hello there, how are you.
+You are here